Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ### Setting Up Automatic Server Restarts with Cron Jobs for Daily Server Software Updates

 A cron job is a scheduled task that automatically runs at specific times.
-Here’s how to set up the script as a daily cron job with following functions:
+Here's how to set up the script as a daily cron job with following functions:

 Every day at 3:40 AM, the script sends a message in the server chat that the server will restart in 20 minutes.